VAT & PAYE Registration Service FAQs

 If your form is incomplete or contains any errors, a member from our friendly team will contact you to obtain the correct information.
 Only once all relevant sections of the form are accurate will it be sent to HMRC.

-When completing the form, which address should I use as my business address?
+When completing the form, what address should I use as my business address?

 The business address refers to your actual trading address and cannot be our address (20-22 Wenlock Road), even if you currently have a registered office service with us.